Drinking and driving

 Any Visual Impairment

 Poor eyesight is a medical issue that is not life-threatening; however, visibility is one of the most important factors of driving safely.
 If you suffer from impaired vision, your attorney should certainly be informed of your vision medical history.
 This includes your prescription, whether you are required to wear glasses or contact lenses, or any condition that results in temporary blindness or blurry vision.
+So one thing is for sure, the consequenses for a DUI vary but will likely be very bad.

 Any Medical Conditions